The further development of constellation work by the “Greek School”

-In the following I would like to give an overview of the principles and CHARACTERISTICS of the Greek School, on the one hand regarding the framework conditions
+In the following I would like to give an overview of the principles and CHARACTERISTICS of the Hellenic School, on the one hand regarding the framework conditions:

 * Footnote I owe this great wealth of experienced and current understanding and role as a constellator only because Dimitris let me sleep through a large part of the training.
 Yes, there was this phase in me where I only slept through the night the sleep was unavoidable and deep.
 Urgent when did classmates rebel and complain to Dimitris what makes her sleep, only she can go out or not come at all.
 But Dimitris said: “So, she can be with us at this moment.”

 Everyone comes and goes when they want.
 The one who comes late is often the missing element or the other force of the “apomichanis theos” ie. the “Deus ex machina” for the list that is currently running.

 Cell phones are left on or turned off in freedom – a phone call also says somethin